 If you would like to feature on this post in the future and tell us about your home town, please drop me an email!

 ** update** Good news followers!
-I’ve had a staggering amount of interest in this feature and already I have almost 30 local interviews lined up from NYC, Rio, Buenos Aires, Dubai and Alaska!
+I’ve had a staggering amount of interest in this feature and already I have almost 30 local interviews lined up from NYC, Rio, Dubai and Paris, Berlin and many many more!
 Anyone else excited?!
 I sure am!
 I’ve received the first about San Diego already which will be going live very soon!!
 Watch this space fellow travellers! 😬

 Please feel free to make comments!
 Have you been to Cardiff?
 What was your favourite thing to do?